suikan4github/pico_driver/README.md

 ```
 target_link_libraries(${PROJECT_NAME}  pico_stdlib
-                                        hardware_i2c
-                                        hardware_pio
                                         rpp_driver)
 ```

-Note : Whichever you use PIO/I2C or not, you need to link these libraries.
+Note : Beside of rpp_driver, link the Raspberry Pi Pico SDK libraries as needed.

-By linking library, the include path for the include files are set automatically.
+By linking rpp_driver library, the include path for the source code are set automatically.

 # License
 This project is provided under [MIT License](LICENSE).